borneo-iot/borneoiot.com/content/en/_index.md

 ![](/uploads/photos/home/blc06mk1.jpg)

-The hardware of the Borneo-IoT project is built around the popular, cost-effective Espressif ESP32 WiFi MCU, without employing any specialized components or expensive fab techniques for the PCB.
+The hardware of the Borneo-IoT project is built around the popular, cost-effective Espressif ESP32 series WiFi MCU, without employing any specialized components or expensive fab techniques for the PCB.
 And yes, this is not a breadboard project, because my goal is to outperform commercial-grade products.

 - The schematic and PCB layout were designed using [Horizon EDA](http://horizon-eda.org).
 - The mechanical structure were created using FreeCAD.